peercoin/noosphere_roast_client/README.md

 The server and the `Client` class tests are not included under this repository.
 The `Client` class integration with the server is tested elsewhere.

+This library currently has little to no DoS protection and should be used at the consumer's risk.

 ## Installation

 To use the library, the underlying [frosty](https://pub.dev/packages/frosty)